 For a more detailed discussion of the sovereign risk impact on Structured Finance ratings, please refer to “Appendix C: The Impact of Sovereign Ratings on Other DBRS Morningstar Credit Ratings” of the “Global Methodology for Rating Sovereign Governments” at: https://www.dbrsmorningstar.com/research/381451/global-methodology-for-rating-sovereign-governments.

-The sources of data and information used for these ratings include investor reports and loan-by-loan data on the CP as of June 2021 provided by the Issuer.
+The sources of data and information used for these ratings include investor reports and loan-by-loan data on the CP as of June 2022, as well as repossession data as of December 2021 provided by the Issuer.
+DBRS Morningstar considers the data and information available to it for the purposes of providing these ratings to be of satisfactory quality.

 DBRS Morningstar did not rely upon third-party due diligence in order to conduct its analysis.